Cray-HPE/docs-csm/operations/network/customer_access_network/Troubleshoot_CAN_Issues.md

 The most frequent issue with the Customer Access Network \(CAN\) is trouble accessing IP addresses outside of the HPE Cray EX system from a node or pod inside the system.

-The best way to resolve this issue is to try to ping an outside IP from one of the NCNs other than `ncn-m001`, which has a direct connection that it can use instead of the Customer Access Network \(CAN\).
+The best way to resolve this issue is to try to ping an outside IP address from one of the NCNs other than `ncn-m001`, which has a direct connection that it can use instead of the Customer Access Network \(CAN\).
 The following are some things to check to make sure CAN is configured correctly:

-### Does the NCN have an IP Configured on the vlan007 Interface?
+### Does the NCN have an IP Address Configured on the vlan007 Interface?

 Check the status of the vlan007 interface.
 Make sure it has an address specified.